 with decay rate\,\cite{PhysRevD.25.766,Barger:1995ty}

-where $\theta$ is a sterile-active neutrino mixing angle, $G_F$ is the Fermi constant and $\alpha$ is the fine structure constant.
-The radiative decay \eqref{decays} yields a very special signature of the sterile neutrino dark matter: almost monochromatic X-rays of energy $E\approx m_s/2$\,\cite{Abazajian:2001vt}.
+where $\theta$ is a sterile-active neutrino mixing angle, $G_F$ is the Fermi constant and $\alpha$ is the fine-structure constant.
+The radiative decay \eqref{decays} yields a very special signature of the sterile neutrino dark matter; almost monochromatic x-rays of energy $E\approx m_s/2$\,\cite{Abazajian:2001vt}.

-In this {\it Letter} we perform searches for this signature in two year data of \artxc telescope operated in all-sky survey mode.
+In this paper we perform searches for this signature in two year data of ART-XC telescope operated in all-sky survey mode.
 We find no solid evidences for a monochromatic line to be associated with decay \eqref{decays} of sterile neutrinos forming the dark matter halo of our Milky Way (MW) Galaxy.
 As a result we place upper limits on the mixing angle $\theta$ at the sterile neutrino masses $m_s$ from 12\,keV to 40\,keV, which are presented in Fig.\,\ref{fig:results}, together with most relevant constraints from previous searches.

-{\it 2.} The {\it Mikhail Pavlinsky\/} Astronomical Roentgen Telescope -- X-ray Concentrator (\artxc) \cite{Pavlinsky:2021ynp} is one of two Wolter type I X-ray telescopes with grazing incidence optics on board the Spectrum-Roentgen-Gamma (\srg) observatory \cite{Sunyaev:2021bln}.
-Being launched in summer 2019 from the Baikonur Cosmodrome, the observatory arrived at the L2 region and after various tests and proper adjustments of its trajectory started its main scientific program operating in the all-sky survey mode.
-We use the data collected by \artxc from 12 Dec.
-2019 to 19 Dec.
-2021, that forms four complete full-sky maps in X-rays of the energy range 6-20\,keV, to search for possible traces of the radiative decay \eqref{decays} assuming that the sterile neutrinos compose the entire dark matter component of the Milky Way.
-The expected signal associated with the dark matter must be observed at one and the same energy range (which width refers to the telescope energy resolution) and its intensity must vary over the sky reflecting the galaxy profile of the dark matter component.
-It has been shown in Ref.\,\cite{Barinov:2020hiq}, that investigations of the X-ray spectrum from the central part of MW (a cone with half apex angle of $60^\circ$) gives an opportunity to test previously unexplored region of the sterile neutrino model parameters.
+{\it 2.
+X-ray all sky spectrum.} The {\it Mikhail Pavlinsky\/} Astronomical Roentgen Telescope -- x-ray concentrator (ART-XC) \cite{Pavlinsky:2021ynp, 2018ExA....45..315P, 2019ExA....47....1P, 2019ExA....48..233P} is one of two Wolter type-I x-ray telescopes with grazing incidence optics on board the Spectrum-Roentgen-Gamma (\srg) observatory \cite{Sunyaev:2021bln}.
+Launched in summer 2019 from the Baikonur Cosmodrome, the observatory arrived at the L2 region and after various tests and proper adjustments of its trajectory started its main scientific program operating in the all-sky survey mode.
+We use the data collected by ART-XC from December 12th, 2019 to December 19th, 2021, that forms four complete full-sky maps in x-rays of the energy range 6-20\,keV, to search for possible traces of the radiative decay \eqref{decays} assuming that the sterile neutrinos compose the entire dark matter component of the Milky Way.
+The expected signal associated with the dark matter must be observed at one and the same energy range (where the width refers to the telescope energy resolution) and its intensity must vary over the sky reflecting the galaxy profile of the dark matter component.
+It has been shown in Ref.\,\cite{Barinov:2020hiq}, that investigations of the x-ray spectrum from the central part of the MW (a cone with a half-apex angle of $60^\circ$) gives us an opportunity to test previously unexplored region of the sterile neutrino model parameters.